Dvach: Original Dvach

 Many users avoid using the name Dvach for 2ch.hk, because they believe the name is only appropriate for the original imageboard.
-They use various derogatory names instead, such as Kharkach (from харкать (harkat'), "to spit", referencing the .hk domain), Sosach (from сосать (sosat'), "to suck", from the previous domain name 2ch.so), Mailach (from alleged connections with the Mail.Ru Group), and Abuchan (from Abu) to refer to the newer site.
+They use various derogatory names instead, such as Kharkach (from харкать (harkat'), "to cough sputum out", referencing the .hk domain), Sosach (from сосать (sosat'), "to suck", from the previous domain name 2ch.so), Mailach (from alleged connections with the Mail.Ru Group), and Abuchan (from Abu) to refer to the newer site.

 Change of administration

 In November 2010, Vitalik resigned as an administrator, and a user named Abu succeeded him.
 He later revealed in an interview with his former classmate, Russian YouTube blogger Ilya Varlamov, that he had bought 2-ch for 10,000 dollars.
 Abu tolerated some of the derogatory and mocking names given to him and the board by the users, like Macaque or Sosach.
 He used images of Abu from Disney's Aladdin.

 Abu changed the moderation team and banned some of the former moderators for their abuse of tripcodes and avatars.
 He also repressed many in-site user communities, such as Rozen Maiden and My Little Pony fans, and anime fans posting outside of the /a/ board.

 Unlike previous owners and copy-cats, who tried to preserve the original image of Dvach, Abu introduced many innovations.
 The welcoming message was changed to Добро пожаловать. Снова., becoming an informal slogan of 2ch.hk.
 The site used Makaba, a custom version of the widespread Wakaba engine.
 Abu was criticized by users for promoting the imageboard in social networks like Twitter and VK.
 When the board was advertised in MDK, one of the largest VK communities, the 2ch thread discussing this fact was deleted by Abu, who became a moderator in the community.

 Abu also introduced subscriptions to the site, "passcodes", which allow users who have bought them to avoid captchas and attach up to eight images to their posts instead of the default four.

 In 2011, Abu was doxxed.
 His identity was revealed as Nariman Namazov (Нариман Намазов), a 27-year-old Azerbaijani SEO specialist from Moscow.
 Initially, Abu tried to ridicule and dismiss the revelation, but it was confirmed in 2013.
 Since then, he officially represented 2ch.hk in media, and address users with annual New Year speeches.